FahadShujah/learningGit/README.md

 ```
 ## How to add only modified files
-You can do ``git add -u so that it will stage the modified and deleted files.
+You can do ``git add -u``so that it will stage the modified and deleted files.
+The git commit -a stands for all.
+This option automatically stages all modified files to be committed.
+If new files are added the -a option will not stage those new files.
+Only files that the Git repository is aware of will be committed
 ## How to remove local untracked files from the current Git branch
 To remove directories, run
 ``git clean -f -d`` or ``git clean -fd``.